What is an Educational Assistant Supposed to Do?

 Your child’s teacher is legally responsible for your child’s education.
 This is for several reasons.
 Teachers are trained and continuous access to training.
 They are specialists in how best to deliver the curriculum and in ways to engage students and help them grow, academically and socially.
 They see the big picture, and have access to resources outside the classroom.
 This means that they should be connecting and relating with your child as they would with any other student, and plans to support your child’s academic and social/emotional development need to come from them.

-The teacher is supported by resource teachers, clinicians, and educational assistants.
+The teacher is supported by resource teachers, clinicians, and educational assistants (often shortened to EA).
 The EA acts under the direction and supervision of the teacher.
 They may also have training or access to training, but their focus is on fostering engagement with class activities.
 That could mean helping students take needed breaks, creating materials to allow unique learners to participate in learning activities, or supporting the class while the teacher supports one particular student.

 An EA is a valuable team member with much to offer.
 But there is an idea out there that special needs funding results in an EA being assigned to a student as their own specialized teacher.
 But consider this: why do we want to place the students with the greatest learning needs under the care and responsibility of the least trained professionals?